 Pricing: Contact Eloqua/Oracle for pricing information.

-ActiveCampaign is a marketing automation platform and a self-reported 'small business CRM'.
-One of ActiveCampaign's biggest email automation features is their drip email tool.
-You can create drip emails that are triggered by a number of things: subscriber interaction, behavior, interests, location, history, and more.
-ActiveCampaign prides itself on its ability to automate the entire customer experience, so if you are looking for a platform that is more than email automation, this may be the tool for you.
+ActiveCampaign is a marketing automation platform and a self-reported 'small business CRM.'
+One of ActiveCampaign's biggest email automation features is its drip email tool.
+You can create drip emails triggered by several things: subscriber interaction, behavior, interests, location, history, and more.
+ActiveCampaign prides itself on its ability to automate the entire customer experience, so if you are looking for a more than email automation platform, this may be the tool for you.

 Pricing: ActiveCampaign offers a free trial to new customers; Paid plans begin at $9/month.